rhodey/rhodey.org/assets/md/minimal-blog-platform-react.md

 ```

 ## That's it!
-I started building this blog [four days ago](https://github.com/rhodey/react.rhodey.org/commit/a4361a069166a75d869ff0988cebb7f358b4a78f) and spent a good portion of that time restoring old blog posts and writing new content.
+It took me four days [from start](https://github.com/rhodey/react.rhodey.org/commit/a4361a069166a75d869ff0988cebb7f358b4a78f) to get this blog iteration online and I spent a good portion of that time restoring old blog posts and writing new content.
 All in all at the time of this writing the repo totals `348` lines of JavaScript and `124` lines of CSS, if I wasn't such an indentation & spacing freak it'd probably be significantly less.
 After filling this blog in with some more writing I think my next move will be to migrate to [Bootstrap 4](https://v4-alpha.getbootstrap.com/) for the sake of experience.
 So far I'm very satisfied with my new blogging platform, already I've written a lot more content than last time around, hope to keep it up!